 - Round things up with a good combing, using the bristle brush.

 Bushy bunnies need a daily brushing.
 Most long-haired breeds tangle very quickly, sometimes severely.
 Sustained grooming can prevent a lot of trouble, including a visit to the vet.

 - Start with the pin brush and use in the same way as with short haired rabbits.

 - Going through the rabbit's coat in sections, part the hair and use the flea comb to comb the fur from the root outward.

 - Take the wide-tooth comb and then the bristle brush, gently giving your pet a once over with each.

 Never pull on the rabbit's hair with a comb, their skin is very prone to injury.
 If the fur is too matted to be removed, you'll need help from a vet to safely remedy the situation.

 Part 4: Clipping the Toenails

-Thankfully, your bunny only needs a manicure every 6 to 8 weeks.
-Neglected nails hamper walking and a claw could snag on something, often with horrific results.
+Thankfully, your bunny only needs a manicure every six to eight weeks.
+Neglected nails hamper walking, and a claw could snag on something, often with horrific results.
 Short nails also prevent the owner from getting scratched.
 It's best to enlist the assistance of a helper.
 If you don't want to do this, you could always book a vet appointment to have it done for you.

-9. Repeat with the other nails, taking breaks as needed
+- Repeat with the other nails, taking breaks as needed.

 Clipping the Hind Nails